Code-Institute-Submissions/the_appleshop/README.md

 python3 manage.py createsuperuser

+* In case of switching from Sqlite to Postgres database the commands

+python3 manage.py makemigrations
+python3 manage.py migrate
+python3 manage.py createsuperuser

+* needs to be executed again to feed the new database with model and user information.

-# AWS S3 bucket creation
+# S3 bucket creation

 In S3 section: